Atiyah-Segal theorem for Deligne-Mumford stacks and applications: Introduction

 Since the proof of \thmref{thm:GRR-M} is significantly involved, we try here to give a brief sketch of its main steps.
 Our hope is that this will help the reader keep his/her focus on the final proof and not get intimidated by the several intermediate steps, which are mostly of implementational nature.

 The proofs of our Riemann-Roch theorems are deduced from \thmref{thm:Intro-3}.
 So the most of this paper is devoted to the proof of this theorem.
-To prove \thmref{thm:Intro-3}, using the fact that we are dealing with quotient stacks, we first break the map $f:\sX \to \sY$ into the product $f = f_2 \circ f_1$ of two maps of the following kinds. \begin{enumerate} \item We find a separated quotient Deligne-Mumford stack $\sX'$ with action by an algebraic group $F$ such that the coarse moduli space map $p_1: \sX' \to X'$ is $F$-equivariant.
-The map $f_1: \sX = [\sX'/F] \to [X'/F]$ is then the `stacky' coarse moduli space map. \item There is a $F$-equivariant map $p_1: X' \to Y'$ of quasi-projective schemes such that $f_2: [X'/F] \to [Y'/F] = \sY$ is the induced maps between the quotient stacks.
+An outline of its proof is as follows.
+Using the fact that we are dealing with quotient stacks, we first break the map $f:\sX \to \sY$ into the product $f = f_2 \circ f_1$ of two maps of the following kinds. \begin{enumerate} \item We find a separated quotient Deligne-Mumford stack $\sX'$ with action by an algebraic group $F$ such that the coarse moduli space map $p_1: \sX' \to X'$ is $F$-equivariant.
+The map $f_1: \sX = [\sX'/F] \to [X'/F]$ is then the `stacky' coarse moduli space map or relative moduli space (see \cite[\S~3]{AOV}, \lemref{lem:GRR-QDM-stacks}). \item There is a $F$-equivariant map $p_1: X' \to Y'$ of quasi-projective schemes such that $f_2: [X'/F] \to [Y'/F] = \sY$ is the induced map between the quotient stacks.
 In particular, $f_2$ is representable. \end{enumerate}

 The Atiyah-Segal isomorphism for case (2) is proven in \S~\ref{Sec:GRR-CoaMod}.
 Apart from the usage of twisting operators and Morita isomorphisms, this case crucially relies on the Riemann-Roch theorem of \cite{AK1}.
-This shows that a part of Atiyah-Segal isomorphism actually uses a weaker version of the Riemann-Roch theorem (see \lemref{lem:Gen-qt}).
+This shows that a part of the Atiyah-Segal isomorphism actually uses a weaker version of the Riemann-Roch theorem (see \lemref{lem:Gen-qt}).

 In order to prove (1), we write $\sX = [X/(H \times F)]$ so that $\sX' = [X/H]$ and $X' = X/H$.
 We then note that the canonical map $\sX' \to X'$ reduces to the identity map on taking the coarse moduli spaces.
 This allows us to reduce to the case when $F$ is trivial so that $f_1$ is just the coarse moduli space map.
 When $\sX = [X/G]$ and $f$ is the coarse moduli space map, we first prove the case of the free action and then reduce to this case by finding an equivariant finite surjective cover of $X$ where the group action is free.
 The full implementation of these steps is the most subtle part of the proof of \thmref{thm:Intro-3} and is done in \S~\ref{Sec:Product Of Groups}.